The Altruist: Plot

-The film opens as Terminal Assist "matches" a depressed man named Tom Taylor (Larry Schneider Jr.) with a killer.
+The film opens as Terminal Assist "matches" a depressed man named Tom Taylor with a killer.
 Tom waits downstairs for his all-too-willing executioner.
 Things go awry when the killer decides to murder Tom's wife, too, and the resulting double homicide is all over the local news.

 This doesn't suit the purposes of Terminal Assist, an altruistic service that strives to hook up terminally ill people with low-life hit men that enjoy killing.
-Founder Nick Andrews (Franks) has established a working relationship with local police authorities, based on an understanding that they won't kill anyone living in the same community.
+Founder Nick Andrews has established a working relationship with local police authorities, based on an understanding that they won't kill anyone living in the same community.
 The double homicide presents problems, and the police expect Nick to find a way to relieve the pressure.
-Complications ensue when it's soon apparent that Nick has a thing for the grieving widow Teresa (Bobbi Ashton), and he has competition—namely, Tom's doctor buddy Carl (John Innocenzo).
+Complications ensue when it's soon apparent that Nick has a thing for the grieving widow Teresa, and he has competition—namely, Tom's doctor buddy Carl.

 Carl has a different problem.
 He's falsified medical reports and hidden his diagnosis of pancreatic cancer that allowed Tom to obtain a lucrative insurance policy before his expiration date.
 He certainly doesn't want an investigation into Tom's death with potential criminal charges and license revocation pending.